Jaan Kross: Short synopses of works not yet available in English

-This short novel tells the story of the ethnic Estonian painter Johann Köler (1826–1899) who had become a famous portrait-painter at the Russian court in Saint Petersburg.
+This short novel tells the story of the ethnic Estonian painter Johann Köler (1826–1899) who had become a famous portrait painter at the Russian court in Saint Petersburg.
 He is now, in 1879, painting a fresco for a church in Tallinn, the capital of Estonia.
-As model for his Christ he picks out an Estonian peasant from the island of Hiiumaa.
-Later it transpires that the man he used as model was a sadistic criminal, and this is held against Köler by his Baltic-German overlords.
+As a model for his Christ, he picks out an Estonian peasant from the island of Hiiumaa.
+Later it transpires that the man he used as a model was a sadistic criminal, and this is held against Köler by his Baltic-German overlords.